RockefellerArchiveCenter/dm-transfer-workflow/index.md

 The steps should be completed in order.

 1. Inventory digital media item using Digital Media Log
-2. Transfer digital media item using appropriate hardware and tools (If you experience difficulties using the available tools for transferring digital media items consult the [Troubleshooting page](troubleshooting))
+2. Transfer digital media item using appropriate hardware and tools (If you experience difficulties using the available tools for transferring digital media items, consult the [Troubleshooting page](troubleshooting) and/or use the [Advanced Troubleshooting Template](error_reporting#advanced_troubleshooting_template) to communicate your issues to the Advanced Troubleshooting Team)
 3. Document transfer using Digital Media Log (If digital media item failed to transfer, you cannot proceed to the next step)
 4. Scan digital media item for viruses using Ginger workstation